paulononaka/mobcli/README.md

 ```
 Usage: mobcli build-android [options].
 It assembles applications and libraries from an Android mono-repo multi project.

+Make sure to run it in folder with project Gradle Wrapper setup and its settings.gradle proper setup.
+Be aware that this command only works for "two levels" of Gradle multi-project, that is,
+the current folder must have Gradle setup and each project must have its modules.

         --filter [application|library]
                                      Filter by application or library
     -h, --help                       Prints this help